Why we Love Yamaha CP4 Digital Stage Piano

 Splinting feature is useful if you are a music teacher and you want to teach your student side by side with you.

 This makes learning piano easy for a newbie.
 It can also be used while playing solo so that you can get two sounds according to your music.

-Another addition in CP4 is the modulaion wheel.
+Another addition in CP4 is the modulation wheel.
 Modulation offers to speed up and slow down the sound like a real thing.

 It also has 400 additional sounds, as well in every possible category.
 Like strings, choir, pad.

 My Experience With Yamaha CP4 Digital Stage Piano

-Yamaha CP4 is one of the top model from Yamaha in high end priced piano.
+Yamaha CP4 is one of the top model from Yamaha in high end priced stage pianos.

 Yamaha has taken care of every function a musician needed.

 In simple words I can say that CP4 is a great piano with great sound and great touch.

-The graded hammer with natural wood action with the triple sensor keys makes it a perfect piano for those who are serious about music.
+The graded hammer with natural wood action with the triple sensor keys makes it a perfect piano for those who know what they are doing.

-The Killer/Simple user interface is loaded with faders, split, layers and lots of other features packed in a well organized structure makes the CP4 the perfect piano for students and teachers as well.
+The Simple user interface is loaded with faders, split, layers and lots of other features packed in a well organized structure which makes the CP4 the perfect piano for professionals and intermediate pianist as well.

 With only 27.6 pounds it is easy to carry Yamaha CP4 wherever you want to go without hurting your back.